ssun6/PINmicrobiome/README.md

 _Disentangling race, environment and the microbiome in a study of preterm birth risk_

 Authors:
-Shan Sun, Anthony Fodor, Myrna Serrano, Jennifer Fetweiss, Patricia Basta, Emma Rosen, Jake Thistle, Michael Wu, John Thorp, Anna Maria Siega-Riz, Greg Buck, Stephanie M. Engel
+Shan Sun, Myrna Serrano, Jennifer Fetweiss, Patricia Basta, Emma Rosen, Kim Ludwig, Alicia Sorgen, Ivory Blakley, Michael Wu, Nancy Dole, John Thorp, Anna Maria Siega-Riz, Gregory A Buck, Anthony A. Fodor, Stephanie M. Engel

 This article is a preprint and has not been peer-reviewed.
 It reports new medical research that has yet to be evaluated and so should not be used to guide clinical practice.